Md557/iss-api/Readme.md

-'''
-Task
+##Summary
 Implement a Python script that will accept the following command line arguments, along with any required information, and print the expected results
 ·         loc
-o    print the current location of the ISS o    Example: “The ISS current location at {time} is {LAT, LONG}” ·         pass o    print the passing details of the ISS for a given location o    Example: “The ISS will be overhead {LAT, LONG} at {time} for {duration}”
+    print the current location of the ISS
+    Example: “The ISS current location at {time} is {LAT, LONG}” ·         pass o    print the passing details of the ISS for a given location o    Example: “The ISS will be overhead {LAT, LONG} at {time} for {duration}”